30 free and Open-source macOS Apps for Your Daily Use

-Brun is an amazing file/ disc burner for macOS.
+Brun is a wonderful file/ disc burner for macOS.
 It's an alternative to many commercial solutions.
 It supports making music and video DVDs.

 - KAP (Screencapture)

-Kap is simple yet very powerful open-source screen-recorder for macOS.
-It supports multiple format and exports high quality video as well as animated GIF images.
+Kap is simple yet compelling open-source screen-recorder for macOS.
+It supports multiple format and exports high-quality video as well as animated GIF images.

 - Skim: PDF reader and note-taking solution

 Skim is a PDF reader and note-taker for macOS (10.7 and later).
 It's feature-rich program and very useful for researchers as it include notes, highlighting, bookmarks, editing tools and LaTeX support.

 SelfControl A free Mac application to help you avoid distracting websites like Facebook, Twitter or YouTube.
 It supports multiple websites, timer, and comes with command-line mode.
 (I didn't use it much, but I would recommend it to other macOS users).

 Lynis is my favorite macOS maintenance solution, but it's for pro-users considering it's user-interface.
 Lynix provide a complete set of system health check for Unix alike systems including macOS.